tainacan/tainacan-wiki/dev/extra-view-modes.md

 ## Conclusion

 There are lots of things that you can do to improve your items list visualization.
 Hopefully our [sample files](https://github.com/tainacan/tainacan-extra-view-mode-samples ":ignore") and our [demo plugin](https://wordpress.org/plugins/tainacan-extra-view-modes/ ":ignore") will set you up for creating your own.
-Feel free to reach us in the [Tainacan email list](https://lists.riseup.net/www/info/tainacan ":ignore") to discuss any issues!
+Feel free to reach us in the [Tainacan Discourse Forum](https://tainacan.discourse.group ":ignore") to discuss any issues!